Chase Caldwell Smith

 Biography

-Chase is a historian of religious knowledge encounters between European missionaries and Nahuatl-speaking peoples in central Mexico in the 16th and 17th centuries, in the context of the early modern global history of the Iberian World.
-His dissertation, “Contentious Matters: Debating the Material and Visual Sacred in Early Colonial Mexico, 1517-1640,” investigates debates over the capacity of images, matter, and holy personages to legitimately channel the sacred in the first half of the viceregal period in New Spain.
-Examining manuscript and printed catechetical materials in Spanish, Nahuatl, and Latin, passages from the Florentine Codex, printed ecclesiastical chronicles and handwritten epistolary correspondence, and inquisitorial cases involving sacrilege and profanation of saints, Chase situates central Mexico in global confrontations between an expanding, militant early modern Catholicism and the local religions that this ideological system sought to supersede, study, and transform.
+Chase is a historian of religious knowledge encounters between European missionaries and Nahuatl-speaking peoples in early modern central Mexico, in the context of the early modern global history of the Iberian World.
+His dissertation, “Contentious Matters: Translating the Material and Visual Sacred in Early Modern Mexico, 1517-1640s,” investigates debates over the capacity of materia sacra (powerful, numinous images, things, substances, and bodies) to legitimately channel the sacred.
+This project is based on the study of diverse primary sources from over a dozen libraries and archives in Mexico, the USA, and Spain, including printed and manuscript devotional books in Spanish, Nahuatl, and Latin, passages from the Florentine Codex and other early colonial codices, printed ecclesiastical chronicles and handwritten epistolary correspondence, and inquisitorial cases involving the sacrilege and profanation of saintly images and bodies.
+Through the study of these sources, Chase uses controversies over how to translate, worship, and understand powerful physical things as a method to situate central Mexico within a wider context of global confrontations between an expanding, militant early modern Catholicism and the local religions that this ideological system sought to supersede, study, and transform.
+By recentering material and visual religion in the history of the first globalization, he argues that we can gain a more profound sense of the entanglement of religion, empire, and the production of knowledge in the early modern world.

 Beyond his studies, Chase has worked as producer and presenter for the Global History Podcast, a digital humanities project dedicated to sharing global approaches to the early modern period.
 He has co-organized 5 multidisciplinary conferences as an officer of the UCLA Medieval and Early Modern Student Association on diverse themes of interest to global pre-modernists, including translation, hybridity, materiality, frontiers, and intersectionality.
 He is working towards the Graduate Certificate in Digital Humanities from the UCLA Digital Humanities Program and the Professional Certificate of Completion in Rare Books and Manuscripts from the California Rare Books School.
 He is a volunteer transcriber of 16th-century archival texts pertaining to Indigenous slavery and freedom for the public digital humanities project, Native Bound, Unbound: Archive of Indigenous Slavery.
 He welcomes inquiries regarding graduate study of history at UCLA on colonial Latin America, the early modern global Iberian empires, early modern global Catholicism and missionaries, the Spanish transpacific, and the study of the Nahuatl language (both Older and Modern).